When You Get Angry with Your Child: 5 Tips to Make Amends

 2) Be Kind

 A simple act of kindness can make all the difference in showing your children how they should react to their emotions so they don’t develop anger issues later on in life.
 For example, if you’re feeling down about a mistake you’ve made with your kids, send them a message of apology and suggest that they treat themselves to some ice cream from the store.
+If this doesn’t work, you could read some useful parenting tips and come up with some others that you can make amends with your kids.

 3) Learn From Your Mistakes

 When someone says something to you that makes you angry, the first thing you should do is take a deep breath and think of how your child might be feeling in response.
 It’s important to understand that not every argument with your child is going to have a positive outcome for them.
 So often, when our anger catches us off guard, we end up making rash decisions that end up hurting our children more than they help them.
+Additionally, if you feel you cannot control your anger issues, try to get treatment from therapists at Citron Hennessey (look at this now) or a nearby clinic.

 4) Be Compassionate